25 Thanksgiving Games For Bored Kids & Active Adults

 Printable pre-made games are available online, but it’s easy to DIY.

-You’ll print out a sheet or paper with two columns.
+You’ll print out a sheet of paper with two columns.

-In one column, write a list of Thanksgiving-related words with the letters scrambled.
+Write a list of Thanksgiving-related words in one column with the letters scrambled.

 Instead of “Thanksgiving” the word would look like “Tihagksngivn.”